asefahmed500/Cally-IO/README.md

 ## Core Features

 - **Secure Authentication**: User signup and login functionality powered by Appwrite.
+- **Role-Based Access Control**: Differentiates between `user` and `admin` roles, ensuring data privacy and proper access levels.
-- **Intelligent Document Management**: Users can upload PDF, DOCX, and TXT files through the chat interface.
+- **Intelligent Document Management**: Users can upload PDF, DOCX, and TXT files.
+Data is isolated so users can only access their own documents, while admins have read-access for oversight.
 - **AI-Powered RAG Chat**: The AI assistant uses Retrieval-Augmented Generation (RAG) to find information within the uploaded documents and provide context-aware answers.
 - **Conversation Intelligence**: The AI can recognize when it doesn't have an answer and suggest escalating to a human expert.
-- **Performance Analytics**: A dedicated dashboard tracks key metrics like user satisfaction and resolution rates.
+- **Performance Analytics**: A dedicated, admin-only dashboard tracks key metrics like user satisfaction and resolution rates.
 - **Responsive Design**: The UI is designed to work seamlessly on both desktop and mobile devices.

 ## Getting Started